-Be sure that I will choose the best sound option for your song, your style, but if you have any specific requirements as to choose in my gear available (Ampeg Amp with Fender P-Bass or GK Amp with Warwick 5 string with pick or slap, etc) let me know when you send the first email.
+Be sure that I will choose the best sound option for your song, your style, but if you have any specific requirements as to choose in my gear available (Fender P-Bass with GK Amp or Warwick 5 string with pick or slap, etc) let me know when you send the first email.

 If you are clear about exactly what you want, there is less chance of having to make any changes, so try to be as specific as possible.